Skip to content

 The Bureau

-We work with local residents – ‘citizen correspondents’ – who are passionate about learning core journalism skills (story pitching, writing, audio/podcast, and photography), to take part in our bi-monthly ‘bureau meeting’ series.
-Attendance is currently online and free of charge.
+We work with local residents – ‘citizen correspondents’ – who are passionate about learning core journalism skills (story pitching, writing, audio/podcast, and photography), to take part in our Bureau workshop series over a five-month period.

 Image courtesy of Nick Hrkman